 The Travel Hag Campout at Elk Neck State Park was great fun despite the downpour over our pot-luck dinner.
 Eleven hags and hagmen participated, camping in tents, trailers and cabins at Elk Neck State Park– a 2100 acre, bay-side campground at the headwaters of the Chesapeake Bay.

-Though the hags hiked, cooked, attended the Chestertown Book Festival, shared and excellent lunch at the waterfront restaurant, Fish Whistle and came together for a pot-luck dinner, the highlight was certainly Andy Mackel’s performance of “Address to a Haggis”complete with Scottish accent and attire (not to mention authentic Scottish whiskey for toasting the Haggis after Andy addressed it). — drunk in enclosed area as mandated by Maryland Department of Natural Resources. =D
+Though the hags hiked, cooked, attended the Chestertown Book Festival, shared and excellent lunch at the waterfront restaurant, Fish Whistle and came together for a pot-luck dinner, the highlight was certainly Andy Mackel’s performance of “Address to a Haggis”complete with Scottish accent and attire (not to mention authentic Scottish whiskey for toasting the Haggis after Andy addressed it). — drunk in an enclosed area as mandated by Maryland Department of Natural Resources. =D

 What is Haggis?
 It’s a traditional Scottish dish comprised of delectable organ meat from a sheep – heart, lung, liver – mixed with oats and spices, all stuffed into a sheep’s stomach and cooked up like a meatloaf.
 Healthy!